 Epidemiologists employed by the district have reviewed the infection reports of people diagnosed with HIV, hepatitis B and hepatitis C in an attempt to connect them to the clinics.

-Due to public health concerns, the district decided to alert the public to the risk of exposure and offer testing to these individuals.
+Due to public health concerns, the district decided to alert the public to the risk of exposure and offer to test these individuals.
 Any patient who received dental services at Coastal Health & Wellness between March 15, 2015, and Feb.
 12, 2018, will be eligible to be tested for HIV, hepatitis B and hepatitis C.

-The district as sent letters to all of the patients who received dental care at Coastal Health & Wellness and as of Monday, March 27th, a hotline was activated for individuals wanting to call for more information.
+The district sent letters to all of the patients who received dental care at Coastal Health & Wellness and as of Monday, March 27th, a hotline was activated for individuals wanting to call for more information.
 For more information about the free testing, please click here.